Three original Rife Machines have been found. Find out how they really worked by reading:

 Click here to read "The Rife Machine Report"

 This M.O.P.A design used in the Rife Ray #5 or Beam Ray Clinical audio frequency instrument was built in 1936 for the Beam Ray Corporation.
 The important thing to remember is the audio frequencies used in the instrument were not used for the treatment of disease.
 This is where the big mistake has been made for the last 60 years.
-The audio frequencies were used to create sideband frequencies and it was one of these sideband frequencies that would hit the high RF frequency that would treat the disease.
+The audio frequencies were used to create harmonic high frequency sideband frequencies.
+It was one of these harmonic sideband frequencies that would hit a higher harmonic of Dr. Rife's original frequency and treat the disease.
+This sounds somewhat complex and this is why Philip Hoyland was able to hide the method he used in the Rife Ray #5 instrument.

 Memory is a very important feature that almost everyone wants to have in a frequency generator.
 This allows for the storing of many frequency sets that you may want to use over and over again.
 Many of the frequency lists on the internet have several hundred different frequency sets for various problems.
 Having adequate memory is a must when using these lists.
 There are only a few off-the-shelf frequency generators that have adequate memory for storing frequencies that you may want to use over and over again.
 When you have memory in an instrument you do not have to turn the dial to every frequency you want to use over and over again.
 Once the instrument is programmed with the frequencies it will automatically change from one frequency to another.
 If you would rather have an instrument that has the ability to store frequency sets that you want to use over and over again make sure the instrument has sufficient memory and the ability to program frequency sets into it.